adiwg/mdEditor-doc/GLOSSARY.md

 Uniform Resource Identifier is a string of characters used to identify a resource.
 A URL is a type of URI.

-## localStorage Cache

-localStorage Cache allows an application to store data locally, in a user's browser.
-Storing information on the browser's local storage cache \(instead of a normal file cache\) means that if you use a different browser to access the mdEditor, it will not show the data you've imported from your first browser.
-It also means that if you clear your browser's cache, it will generally not clear your mdEditor records.
-However, depending upon your browser settings \(E.g., in Chrome, if the "c_ookies and other site data_" option is checked\), clearing your browser cache may still clear your mdEditor data.